-(B) An updated organic monitoring plan showing location of all sources with current and proposed sampling locations;

-(C) Individual source characteristics;

-(D) Previous water quality information;

-(E) Status of monitoring waiver applications; and

-(F) Other information deemed necessary by the department.

-(c) Composite samples:

-(i) Purveyors may ask the certified lab to composite samples representing as many as five individual samples from within one system.
-Sampling procedures and protocols are outlined in department guidance;

-(ii) For systems serving a population of less than three thousand three hundred one, the department may approve composite sampling between systems when those systems are part of an approved satellite management agency.

-(d) The department may require the purveyor to sample both before and after treatment for one or more organic contaminants.
-The department shall notify the purveyor if and when this additional source sampling is required.

-(e) Organic chemical monitoring plans.

-(i) Purveyors of community and NTNC systems shall prepare an organic chemical monitoring plan and base routine monitoring on the plan.

-(ii) The purveyor shall:

-(A) Keep the monitoring plan on file with the system and make it available to the department for inspection upon request;

-(B) Revise or expand the plan at any time the plan no longer reflects the monitoring requirements, procedures or sampling locations, or as directed by the department; and

-(C) Submit the plan to the department for review and approval when requested and as part of the water system plan required under WAC 246-290-100.

-(f) Monitoring waivers.

-(i) Purveyors may request in writing, a monitoring waiver from the department for any organic monitoring requirement ((except those relating to unregulated VOCs));

-(ii) Purveyors requesting a monitoring waiver shall comply with 40 C.F.R.
-141.24 (f)(7), 141.24 (f)(10), 141.24 (h)(6), and 141.24 (h)(7);

-(iii) Purveyors shall update and resubmit requests for waiver renewals as directed by the department; and

-(iv) Failure to provide complete and accurate information in the waiver application shall be grounds for denial of the monitoring waiver. (g) Purveyors with emergency and seasonal sources shall monitor those sources under the applicable requirements of this section when they are actively providing water to consumers.

-(8) Radionuclides.
+- (B) An updated organic monitoring plan showing location of all sources with current and proposed sampling locations; - (C) Individual source characteristics; - (D) Previous water quality information; - (E) Status of monitoring waiver applications; and - (F) Other information deemed necessary by the department. - (c) Composite samples: - (i) Purveyors may ask the certified lab to composite samples representing as many as five individual samples from within one system.
+Sampling procedures and protocols are outlined in department guidance; - (ii) For systems serving a population of less than three thousand three hundred one, the department may approve composite sampling between systems when those systems are part of an approved satellite management agency. - (d) The department may require the purveyor to sample both before and after treatment for one or more organic contaminants.
+The department shall notify the purveyor if and when this additional source sampling is required. - (e) Organic chemical monitoring plans. - (i) Purveyors of community and NTNC systems shall prepare an organic chemical monitoring plan and base routine monitoring on the plan. - (ii) The purveyor shall: - (A) Keep the monitoring plan on file with the system and make it available to the department for inspection upon request; - (B) Revise or expand the plan at any time the plan no longer reflects the monitoring requirements, procedures or sampling locations, or as directed by the department; and - (C) Submit the plan to the department for review and approval when requested and as part of the water system plan required under WAC 246-290-100. - (f) Monitoring waivers. - (i) Purveyors may request in writing, a monitoring waiver from the department for any organic monitoring requirement (( $\frac{except}{except}$ ); - (ii) Purveyors requesting a monitoring waiver shall comply with 40 C.F.R.
+141.24 (f) (7), 141.24 (f) (10), 141.24 (h) (6), and 141.24 (h) (7); - (iii) Purveyors shall update and resubmit requests for waiver renewals as directed by the department; and - (iv) Failure to provide complete and accurate information in the waiver application shall be grounds for denial of the monitoring waiver. - (g) Purveyors with emergency and seasonal sources shall monitor those sources under the applicable requirements of this section when they are actively providing water to consumers. - (8) Radionuclides.
 Monitoring for radionuclides shall be conducted under 40 C.F.R.
-141.26.

-(9) Cryptosporidium and E. coli source monitoring.
+141.26. - (9) Cryptosporidium and $E.\ coli$ source monitoring.
 Purveyors with surface water or GWI sources shall monitor the sources in accordance with 40 C.F.R.
-141.701 and 702.

-(10) ((Other substances.

-On the basis of public health concerns, the department may require the purveyor to monitor for additional substances.))
-Contami- nants with a SAL under WAC 246-290-315, Table 9.

-(a) Purveyors shall monitor for contaminants with a SAL in accordance with Table 3.
+141.701 and 702. - (10) ((Other substances. - On the basis of public health concerns, the department may require the purveyor to monitor for additional substances.))
+Contaminants with a SAL under WAC 246-290-315, Table 9. - (a) Purveyors shall monitor for contaminants with a SAL in accordance with Tables 3 and 4 of this section.
+Source sample locations and blended samples are allowed as consistent with other federally regulated organic contaminants referenced in subsection (7) (b) of this section.

-Contaminant or Group of Contaminants Applicable Water System Classification Initial Sampling Routine Sampling Frequency Sampling Location Organ ic Contaminants • Bromomethane Community and NTNC Performed as part of initial VOC analysis Performed as part of routine VOC analysis Per the locations described in WAC 246-290-300 (7)(b) DCPA Acid Metabolites Community and NTNC Performed as part of initial herbicide analysis Performed as part of routine herbicide analysis Per the locations described in WAC 246-290-300 (7)(b) Dichlorodifluoromethane Community and NTNC Performed as part of initial VOC analysis Performed as part of routine VOC analysis Per the locations described in WAC 246-290-300 (7)(b) Trichlorofluoromethane Community and NTNC Performed as part of initial VOC analysis Performed as part of routine VOC analysis Per the locations described in WAC 246-290-300 (7)(b) Naphthalene Community and NTNC Performed as part of initial VOC analysis Performed as part of routine VOC analysis Per the locations described in WAC 246-290-300 (7)(b) 1,2,3-Trichloropropane Community and NTNC Performed as part of initial VOC analysis Performed as part of routine VOC analysis Per the locations described in WAC 246-290-300 (7)(b) Per- and polyfluoroalkyl substances (PFAS) Community and NTNC, and if applicable, TNC One sample within three years of the effective date of this section Once every three years Per the locations described in WAC 246-290-300 (7)(b)